Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 Electric cars have benefits such as reduced emissions and the potential for a carbon-neutral grid.
 However, it’s essential to consider the downsides as well.

-There are multiple factors to consider regarding electricity production’s environmental impact.
+Multiple factors must be considered regarding electricity production’s environmental impact.
 These include issues with raw materials and recycling and the limitations of electric cars in solving climate change.

 Having a comprehensive sustainability approach and exploring alternatives besides electric vehicles is essential.